Na-Z/Atlas/install.md

     3. ModuleNotFoundError: You set `use_amp=True` but do not have apex installed.
         > Install apex first using this guide and rerun with use_amp=True:https://github.com/NVIDIA/apex#linux his run will NOT use 16 bit precision
         - [x] Can not install apex successfully.
 Final solution: set `use_amp=False`.
+    4. When running `evaluate.py`, raise `raise NoSuchDisplayException` issue.
+The error info is "pyglet.canvas.xlib.NoSuchDisplayException: Cannot connect to "None""
+        - [x] Add `os.environ['PYOPENGL_PLATFORM'] = 'egl'` in `evaluate.py`
+    5. After that, get another issue: `TypeError: startswith first arg must be bytes or a tuple of bytes, not str`.
+        This may due to thw NVIDIA Driver and OpenGL during rendering.
+Potential solution can be modify the `GL` to `OpenGL` in `egl.py` under `OpenGL/platform`.
+Pls refer to this discussion [Headless rendering with nvidia and using libOpenGL.so](https://github.com/mcfletch/pyopengl/issues/27).

+##
+Setup env with docker
+1. Build image from Dockerfile:
+    ```
+    docker build --tag atlas-docker - < Dockerfile
+    ```
+2. Run the image as a container:
+    + To initialize a container with name `atlas-docker` based on docker image `atlas-docker` in the foreground mode.
+        ```
+        docker run --gpus all -it -p [host port]:[container port] --name atlas-container --mount type=bind,source="/storage_fast/nzhao/workspace/Atlas",target=/Atlas atlas-docker /bin/bash
+        ```
+        By default, the container port is `5000`.
+    + Use `docker ps -a` to list all the container info.
+Since the container is running in foreground mode, make sure tmux is open when run the container.
+    + Use `Ctrl+D` or `exit` to close container.
+    + To restart an existing container:
+        ```
+        docker restart atlas-container
+        ```
+    + To execute an interactive bash shell on the container:
+       ```
+       docker exec -it atlas-container /bin/bash
+       ```
+    + To exit container without stopping process, enter `Ctrl+p` then `Ctrl+q`.

+3. Install dependencies:
+    ```
+    sudo apt install htop libusb-1.0-0
+    ```
+    The reason to install `libusb-1.0-0` is because it is needed when importing `open3d`.
+4. Set `os.environ["PYOPENGL_PLATFORM"] = "osmesa"` to solve the bug `pyglet.canvas.xlib.NoSuchDisplayException: Cannot connect to "None"` when running `evaluate.py`.

+Refer to [here](https://docs.docker.com/language/python/build-images/) fore more info on docker.